skybet/skybet.github.io/_posts/2017-07-24-intl-data-agile.md

 The things we tried that seemed to help us achieve a consistent velocity, reduce cycle time, improve squad morale and deliver our commitments include:

-- Aiming to be predictable (instead of fast)
+- Aiming to be predictable instead of fast
-- Strictly taking only the points that velocity - buffer allows into sprint
+- Strictly taking only the points that velocity and buffer allow into sprint
 - Ensuring that squad members confirm that they can personally commit to the sprint
-- If anyone can't commit, planning until everyone can
+- Staying in planning until *everyone* really can commit
 - Taking important agile roles like Product Owner and Scrum Master into the squad full-time
 - Switching from physical boards to Jira to track metrics
 - Learning how to use Jira better and ensuring that the board is up to date